-Tax-free cash can also have primary protection if the tax-free cash at 6 April 2006 was greater than 25% of the fund and greater than £375,000.
+Tax-free cash can also have primary protection if the tax-free cash on 6 April 2006 was greater than 25% of the fund and greater than £375,000.
 The protected tax-free cash increased in line with increases in the lifetime allowance.
 The lifetime allowance reached a peak of £1.8 million on 6 April 2011 and decreases since then are ignored.

 Scheme specific tax-free cash protection may also apply.

-Each time it was reduced, fixed protection was made available to allow the member to retain the previous lifetime allowance.
+Each time it was reduced, fixed protection was made available to allow the individual to retain the previous lifetime allowance.
 However, any contributions or benefit accrual results in the loss of fixed protection.
 Some transfers also result in the loss of fixed protection.

 Enhanced protection is only lost at the time of taking benefits or transferring from a defined benefit scheme to a defined contribution scheme – the calculation to see if relevant benefit accrual has happened is done at that point.

 Individual protection.
 This allows a protected lifetime allowance up to the capped value of total pension savings at a certain date.